castle-engine/mountains-of-fire/README.md

-Instructions:
+# Mountains Of Fire

+Cooperative game where human and worm try to survive in deadly lava world.
+For single player or 2 players.

+The game website is http://castle-engine.sourceforge.net/mountains_of_fire.php .
+You can also download it from itch.io: http://michaliskambi.itch.io/mountains-of-fire .

+## Instructions how to play

 There are 2 playable things: human and sandworm.
 Together, they try to reach a safe place within the mountains flooded with lava.

 The game can be played by 2 players, or by a single player controlling both human and sandworm simultaneously.
 The controls were designed to be reachable by a single player.

 - Human views the world in 1st person.
 It walks over the terrain.
   In right-handed mode, human view is the right one.